hongjunyan/pytorch-news-recommendation/README.md

 # PyTorch implementation for news recommendation algorithm

-The implementation of Microsoft's [recommenders] used Keras.
-For practice, I tried to implement the algorithms in the [recommenders] with PyTorch
+For practice, I tried to implement the news recommendation algorithms in the [recommenders] with PyTorch

 ## Implemented Algorithms